 No matter how devoted you are to your dog, you may feel that giving your furry friend a dog massage is taking it a bit too far.
 However, there are many benefits of giving your dog a relaxing massage.

-From spotting potential health risks to calming a nervous dog, massage not only provides a powerful bonding experience but it can significantly improve the overall wellbeing of your dog.
+From spotting potential health risks to calming a nervous dog, massage not only provides a powerful bonding experience but can significantly improve the overall wellbeing of your dog.

 The benefits of dog massage